trtcrd/SLIM/man/sections/MSI.md

 # MSI

-MSI module runs the MSI pipeline which clusters and classify sequences.
-Clustering is performed with cd-hit and sequence alignment is done using BLAST against a database that has to be provided.
-The pipeline is divided in five steps as follows:
+The MSI module runs the MSI pipeline, which clusters and classifies sequences.
+Clustering is performed with CD-HIT and sequence alignment is done using BLAST against a database that has to be provided.
+The full MSI pipeline is divided into five steps:

 A. Preprocess